KxllSwxtch/python-projects-portfolio/web-scraping-and-data-analysis/flights-tickets-eda/README.md

 ## Packages used for this project

 1. Pandas - for data cleaning and analysis
-2. NumPy - to work with numerical data
-3. Seaborn - to visually display data
+2. Seaborn - to visually display data
-4. BeautifulSoup - to scrape data from the target source
+3. Datetime - for date objects manipulations

 ## Project Idea